isomerpages/govtech-corp/media/technews/_posts/2020-12-18-post-PostmanGovSg — putting the 'mass' in mass communications.md

 so the first and 500,000th recipient would get their messages more than half a day apart.
 It was not ideal for a citizen to receive an update from the government hours after someone else had received it.</p>
-<p>Both MCI and the <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a> teams came together to
+<p>Both MCI and the Postman teams came together to pilot a prototype that
-pivot a <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a> prototype
-that was built during OGP’s hackathon to a new product that would address the problems that the Government faced with COVID-19.
-The team pulled all-nighters in the office to integrate <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Postman.gov.sg</a> with <a href="https://postman.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Form.gov.sg</a> and
-Facebook’s WhatsApp Business Client – where the subscription applications were made – to automate the processing, closing the four-hour lag.</p>
+was built during OGP’s hackathon to a new product that would address the problems that the Government faced with COVID-19.
+The team pulled all-nighters in the office to integrate Postman with FormSG and Facebook’s WhatsApp Business Client – where the subscription applications were made – to automate the processing, closing the four-hour lag.</p>
 <p>After a couple of prototypes, MCI gave the go-ahead to launch on Feb 1,
 just three days after their first meeting.
 Eventually, the team managed to hit their target of sending out half a million messages in 10 minutes,